-VISITORS: Per District Policy, all visitors, including parents, will be required to show a valid government- issued ID, which will be scanned into the Visitor Management System (Raptor) and be issued a Visitor's Badge which must be worn while on campus.
-Volunteers/visitors must show proof of a COVID vaccine or negative COVID test within one week.
-Likewise, all visitors are required to check out in the office before leaving campus.
-Parents will not be permitted to go to the class to deliver lunches or other items to your child.
+VISITORS: Per District Policy, all visitors, including parents, will be required to show a valid government-issued ID, which will be scanned into the Visitor Management System (Raptor) and be issued a Visitor's Badge which must be worn while on campus.
+Likewise, all visitors must check out in the office before leaving campus.
+Parents cannot attend class to deliver lunches or other items to their children.
 These items must be brought and left in the office.
-Parents will not be allowed on the playground area during school hours at any time.
+Parents will not be allowed in the playground area during school hours at any time.

-WALKING ROUTE TO SCHOOL: Students are to walk directly to and from school and should not go to local shopping centers, parks, or other areas before or after school as this can create a significant safety risk.
+WALKING ROUTE TO SCHOOL: Students should walk directly to and from school and not go to local shopping centers, parks, or other areas before or after school, as this can create a significant safety risk.
 Students should follow street routes only and should, whenever possible, walk with a sibling, friend, or neighbor.

 Students should always walk on sidewalks and not on private property when going to and from school.
 Parents may be held liable for any damage caused by their children.
-Students are subject to school discipline while en-route to and from school (Education Code 44807).
+Students are subject to discipline en route to and from school (Education Code 44807).

-EAGLE CANYON ELEMENTARY SCHOOL School Calendar 2022/2023
+EAGLE CANYON ELEMENTARY SCHOOL School Calendar 2023/2024

+First Day of School

-August 24 Back-To-School Night
+Back-To-School Night

-September 5 Labor Day Holiday
+Labor Day Holiday

-September 23 Fall Pictures
+Fall Pictures

-September 26-27-28-29-20 Fall Conference Week (Early Dismissal)
+Fall Conference Week (Early Dismissal)

-November 1 Parent Conference (Early Dismissal)
+Parent Conference (Early Dismissal)

-November 8 Report Cards go home
+Report Cards go home

-November 11 Veterans' Day Holiday
+Veterans' Day Holiday

-November 21-22-23-24-25 Thanksgiving Week Holiday
+Thanksgiving Week Holiday

-Dec.
-16 - Jan.
-3 Winter Break
+Winter Break

-January 16 Martin Luther King, Jr. Day Holiday
+Martin Luther King, Jr. Day Holiday

-February 13 Lincoln's Birthday Holiday
+Lincoln's Birthday Holiday

-February 20 Presidents' Day Holiday
+Presidents' Day Holiday

-March 1 Report Cards go home
+Report Cards go home

+Additional Minimum Day

-March 27-28-29-30-31 Spring Break
+Spring Break

-April 7 Non-School Day
+Non-School Day

+Additional Minimum Day

-May 10 Open House
+Open House

-May 25 Last Day/Report Cards (Early Dismissal)
+Last Day/Report Cards (Minimum Day)